 Etruscan Archeological day tour

 In Chiusi, visit also the Labyrinth of Porsenna, a mythical labyrinth that leads to the Mausoleum of Lucumone Porsenna.
-This network of tunnels was used during Etruscan times as a way to store water and was later abandoned.
+This network of tunnels was used during Etruscan times to store water but was later abandoned.
 Visitors can see the inside of a Roman cistern from the I century BC, located directly under Piazza Duomo and then exit to climb the Torre Campanaria bell tower, once known as the ‘Civic tower’.
 Expect 142 steps and a fantastic view!
-Don’t miss a visit to the brand new Civic Museum, divided into three sections, The Labyrinth, Productive Activities and the Epigraphic section.
+Don’t miss a visit to the brand new Civic Museum, divided into three sections; The Labyrinth, Productive Activities and the Epigraphic section.

-Last but not least, Chianciano, with the splendid Museo Civico Archeologico Delle Acque (Waters Archaeological Museum), created from the numerous archaeological remains which continue to come to light even in the middle of the town centre, showing the Etruscan origins of Chianciano.
+Last but not least, Chianciano, with the splendid Museo Civico Archeologico Delle Acque (Waters Archaeological Museum), created from the numerous archaeological remains which continue to came to light even in the middle of the town centre, showing the Etruscan origins of Chianciano